panoptes/POCS/README.md

 #### Writing tests

 All code changes should include tests.
 We strive to maintain a high code coverage and new code should necessarily maintain or increase code coverage.

 For more details see the [Writing Tests](https://github.com/panoptes/POCS/wiki/Writing-Tests-for-POCS) page.

 ### Hardware Testing

+> :warning: The hardware tests do not perform safety checking of the weather or
+> dark sky.
+It is assumed that hardware testing is always done with direct supervision.

 **In Progress**